 Every two years, in August, the square is covered by a carpet of flowers sparkling a little bit extra magic to the already magical Grand Place!

-Brussels is known to be the birthplace of the European Union, the engine of the modern world and one of the most civilized cities there is.
+Brussels is known to be the birthplace of the European Union, the engine of the modern world, and one of the most civilized cities there is.
 Its symbol is… a peeing boy statue.
 You’ve probably seen it already in a souvenir shop… or a waffle shop… or a chocolate shop… or maybe even in a grocery store.
 Yeah, Belgians do love their peeing boy.
-Manneken Pis is so famous you’d probably find him in every shop in the center, no matter what it sells.
+Taking a photo of Manneken Pis is one of the most famous things to do in Belgium so expect a hefty crowd.
+It is so famous you’d probably find him in every shop in the center, no matter what it sells.

-The original, located not far away from the Grand Place, is a small 17th-century bronze fountain statue depicting a happy little guy draining the snake.
-There are many legends about the origin of the statue.
+There are many legends about the origin of the 17th-century bronze fountain statue.
 The most famous says that when enemies surrounded Brussels, a little boy named Julian found a fuming fuse connected to a pile of gunpowder and put it down by peeing on it hence saving the city.

 Don’t be surprised if you find the little guy dressed in a funky costume.
 It’s a Brussels tradition to dress Manneken Pis on special occasions.
 His wardrobe contains more than 800 outfits!